mmontone/ten/README.md

 For debugging, you can inspect the expanded template using `ten:expand-template` function.
 In Emacs, go to template buffer an do `M-x ten-expand-template`.

+If you enable `ten` minor mode, template compilation gets conveniently bound to `C-c C-c`, and template expansion to `C-c RET`.
+Best is to automatically enable the minor mode for template files adding something like `(add-hook 'web-mode-hook 'ten-mode)` to your `.emacs` initialization file.

 ## Inheritance

 To make a template inherit from anohter, use the `:extends` option in template definition.